franku/pr-test/pull_request_template.md

 - [ ] Please add your name to the AUTHORS file if you want

 In the following links you will find documentation on our best practices.

-If you have any questions or problems, please comment in the PR.
+If you have any questions or problems, please give a comment in the PR.

 ### Helpful documentation: